rotationalio/rotational.io/content/en/blog/2024-11-27-product-development-in-the-ai-era.md

 description: "Get insights from seasoned experts on how to build successful AI products"
 ---

-Last month, we spoke to a panel of expert product managers who have successully implemented AI solutions in their organizations.
+Last month, we spoke to a panel of expert product managers who have successfully implemented AI solutions in their organizations.
 This post recaps some of the key strategies and insights they shared.

 <!--more-->